OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/realtimesun.md

 ---
 name: Sun, Right now!
-desc: How does the sun looks in real-time?
-Build a website to show it.
+desc: Build a website to display what the Sun looks like in real time
 # add a description of your project
 requirements:
  - Familiarity with Python
  - Understanding of databases
  - Basic web development
  - Familiarity with Flask
-difficulty: Medium
+difficulty: Intermediate
 issues:
  - https://github.com/sunpy/sunpy/issues/1442
  - https://github.com/sunpy/sunpy/pull/1852
 mentors:
+ - dpshelio
  - Cadair
- - dpshelio
 initiatives:
  - GSOC
 tags: